Getting the pumping basics down can be challenging especially if you are new to pumping.

-Whether you are new to breast pumping or not, there are a few basics to follow:
+Whether you are new to breast pumping or not, there are a few basics to follow and a learning curve.

 First, and most importantly, you need to have selected and purchased a breast pump and parts.
 It is important you select a breast pump that best fits what you intend to use it for.